Abhi3934/NewsWave/README.md

 ## Features

-List key features of your News Explorer application.
+List key features of NewsWave application.
 For example:
 - View the latest news articles.
 - Search for news articles based on keywords.
 - Read the full article on the source website.
-- ...

 ## Installation